cvir3/dbAtuomation/README.md

-# dbAtuomation
+# SQL Database Atuomation
 This repository for Automate SQL database operations using Selenium and Java

-1. Created CRUD Operation
+1. CRUD Operation
-2. Created Randomdata
+2. Created script for Randomdata with HTML report
-3. Database Count from the DB
+3. Database Count from the DB with HTML report
-4. CDC automation
+4. CDC automation with HTML report